KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * Carth has some facing issues talking to Mission in the Undercity [ISSUE #67](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/67)
 * Companion interjections in Canderous' conversation in the Upper City Cantina had facing issues [ISSUE #75](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/75)
 * Companion interjections in Zelka Forn's conversation could be spoken off-screen [ISSUE #78](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/78)
+* During the jawless Malak cutscene, the admiral has some clipping issues with his left arm and eyeballs [ISSUE #181](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/181)
 * During the jawless Malak cutscene, the surprise is given away early in widescreen due to the extra screen width [ISSUE #181](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/181)
 * If the prisoner in the Sith Academy was interrogated multiple times rapidly, the animation would loop for a long time: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
 * Kandon's pre-swoop race conversation had some aesthetic issues due to sloppy party positioning [ISSUE #62](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/62)